-I was gifted a Trek Antelope 800 for my birthday in 1991.
+My Dad surprised me with a Trek Antelope 800 for my birthday in 1991.
 I rode that bike to death, memorising the local trails and logging roads.
 I progressed through a series of 90s hardtails, sometimes joining local XC races in WA State with my Dad and high school buddies.

 Since moving to England in 2002, I’ve gone through stages of ‘not riding bikes at all’ *gasp* to riding everyday.
-From 2008, the bike bug took a strong hold of me and I’ve been fairly obsessed ever since.
+Around 2008, the bike bug took a strong hold of me and I’ve been fairly obsessed ever since.

 Tour in Tune

 In 2013, my partner Jenny decided she wanted to go travelling.
 She pleaded with me that we should both take a career break and go on a big adventure.
 I was reticent.
 All I could think of was sitting on trains and planes and listening to loads of other tourists ask dumb questions whilst playing with their iPhones on selfie sticks.